dk1242/dk1242.github.io/_posts/2025-05-19-Rendering-1M-spheres-2.md

     ...
 }
 ```

 > Todo: Add link to source code

 ### Some more basics of Shaders

-Till now we know how to pass data to vertex shader.
-But to pass data from vertex shader to fragment shader, we need to declare a variable in vertex shader with `out` and then declare it with same name in fragment shader but with `in`.
+Till now we have seen how to pass data to vertex shader.
+To pass data from vertex shader to fragment shader, we need to declare a variable in vertex shader with `out` and then redeclare it with same name in fragment shader but with `in`.

 ```glsl
 // inside vertex shader
 out vec4 color;